jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 :::

 Jupytext can also **automatically synchronize an `.ipynb` file with your markdown**.
-To do so, use a Jupyter interface such as Jupyter Lab or the classic Notebook interface and follow the [Jupytext instructions for paired notebooks](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html).
+To do so, use a Jupyter interface such as Jupyter Lab or the classic notebook interface and follow the [Jupytext instructions for paired notebooks](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html).

 ```{margin} Markdown takes precedence